-PackGene provides AAV vectors for shRNA (short hairpin RNA) packaging, one of the most widely used methods in RNAi experiments.
-By transcribing small interfering RNA fragments via H1, U6 promoter and choosing various protein expression tags, we can inspect the AAV in vivo transfection.
+PackGene provides AAV vectors for shRNA (short-hairpin RNA) packaging, one of the most widely used methods in RNAi experiments.
+By transcribing small interfering RNA fragments via H1, U6 promoters and choosing various protein expression tags, we can inspect the AAV in vivo transfection.

-RNA interference (RNAi) is a gene deletion research tool with high specificity.
-RNAi is a double-stranded RNA (dsRNA)-mediated gene silencing phenomenon found by Andrew Fire and Craig Mello C. elegans in nematode.
-It exists among most eukaryotes.
-RNAi has been widely applied in gene function research, drug discovery and gene silencing therapy of various eukaryotes.
+RNA interference (RNAi), a highly specific tool for gene deletion research, is a double-stranded RNA (dsRNA)-mediated gene silencing phenomenon discovered by Andrew Fire and Craig Mello C. Elegans in nematodes.
+It is present in most eukaryotes and has been widely used for gene function studies, drug discovery and gene silencing therapy in various eukaryotes.

-PackGene provides shRNA targeting gene sequences and the required vector library number.
-Besides, PackGene will carry out target design, map production and vector construction.
-If the target has not been verified, it is recommended to choose 2-3 candidate targets.
+PackGene provides library numbers for shRNA target genes and required vectors.
+In addition, we offer target design, mapping and vector construction.
+If the target has not been validated, we recommend selecting 2-3 more candidate targets.

 PackGene’s guaranteed quality with our free extra two designs:

 - Under the premise that the transfection efficiency of the target cells reaches 90 per cent (70%-90%), for coding genes, one mRNA level of 70% or more is guaranteed in the three interfering sequences, protein level is not guaranteed; for non-coding genes, no commitment to interfere with the efficiency;

 Under this condition, if the three interfering sequences are not effective at the mRNA level, PackGene will design two sequences for you free of charge after you provides the original data.